mschmidt3/zero_to_gans/README.md

 ### get better results.

 1. `tt.Normalize(*stats ...)` does not improve the result significantly
-1. adding another liniar layer did not have the the expected effect
+1. adding another linear layer did not have the the expected effect